 improving overall efficiency.

-Enhances Consistency and Visual Memory
+Enhances Consistency and Visual Memory: When colors are

 used consistently to represent actions, states, or categories, users